-Before it ran, the project spent a year in planning and research to understand the content, format, and style that appeals the most to their readers, and made sure that moms are involved too, knowing that they’ll happily share the content with their friends and partners.
-In just four years they gained over 75,000 Facebook followers and their efforts were rewarded with international recognition and awards.
+Before it ran, the project spent a year in planning and research to understand the content, format, and style that appealed the most to their readers and made sure that moms were involved, too, knowing that they’ll happily share the content with their friends and partners.
+In just four years, they gained over 75,000 Facebook followers, and their efforts were rewarded with international recognition and awards.

-Another great example of content marketing based on solid audience research and knowledge is Denny’s Tumblr blog.
-For years they’ve faced bad press and law suits, until in 2011 Denny’s Restaurant decided to rethink their marketing strategy and get the familiar, warm “diner feeling” they’re known for, back in the brand.
+Denny's Tumblr blog is another great example of content marketing based on solid audience research and knowledge.
+For years they’ve faced bad press and law suits, until in 2011, Denny’s Restaurant decided to rethink their marketing strategy and get the familiar, warm “diner feeling” they’re known for, back in the brand.
 It resulted in an entire content marketing campaign that, surprisingly, breaks all the rules, – there’s no valuable content that serves customers’ needs and wants, there are no beautiful images that provoke their senses, there’s nothing to make them think or get serious, just pure fun and laughter.
-The blog is full with silly memes and cartoons, ranging from smart to totally weird, some of which many would consider even childish, and yet they’ve helped ignite the site’s biggest traffic growth in a decade.
+The blog is full of silly memes and cartoons, ranging from smart to totally weird, some of which many would consider even childish, and yet they’ve helped ignite the site’s biggest traffic growth in a decade.

 The campaign was running mostly on Tumblr and Instagram, as these social sites best fit its purpose and audience.
 Still, the content was shared on Twitter and other social media as well, with fans and customers adding to the fun with their hilarious images and comments.

-This kind of approach to marketing is a bit risky, as not every audience enjoys such a humor.
-It turned out successful because Denny’s understood their customers so well and knew why they’re coming to their restaurants.
-As their chief brand officer Frances Allen says “It all starts with understanding your brand DNA at its core and the role you play in your customers’ lives.
+This kind of approach to marketing is a bit risky, as not every audience enjoys such humor.
+It turned out successful because Denny’s understood their customers so well and knew why they were coming to their restaurants.
+As their chief brand officer, Frances Allen says “It all starts with understanding your brand DNA at its core and the role you play in your customers’ lives.
 You have to know why you matter to them”.

 It’s always important to measure the effectiveness of the campaigns you run, as well as every other metric that your data can give you.
 As the saying goes, you can’t improve what you don’t measure, and Cisco’s example shows how one single tested campaign can change the course of all that follows, when measured and understood well.